Russell Erxleben: Early life

-Texas
+College career

-Erxleben quickly earned a reputation as a reliable kicker for the Longhorns.
+Erxleben quickly earned a reputation as a reliable kicker for the Texas Longhorns.
 In December of his freshman year, he played in the Bluebonnet Bowl against Colorado.
 Despite early troubles in the game, including a missed field goal and a blocked extra point, Erxleben kicked a field goal late in the game, breaking the tie and securing the win for Texas.

 In 1977, in a game against Rice University, he set the record for the longest field goal in NCAA history with a 67-yard kick (with tee).
 UT head coach Fred Akers said of the kick, "It was like a gunshot.
 We couldn't believe a ball was going that far.
 It had another eight yards on it."
 Erxleben kicked two other field goals over 60 yards that season.
 Rule changes in NCAA football since 1977, specifically the prohibition of kicking tees for field goals, as well as changes to the placement of the ball following a failed kick, have discouraged such long attempts, thus attempts to break the record are now rare.
 The longest field goal since the rule changes came in 1998 when Martin Gramatica of Kansas State made a 65-yard attempt.

 Erxleben is the only three-time All-American punter in NCAA history, being a consensus choice in 1976, 1977, and 1978.

+He completed his college career with 44 games played for 39 out of 65 field goals made (60% FG%), 83 out of 90 extra point kicks made (92% XP%), and 165 total punts for 7,740 yards.